-- ✓ Provide the institution's statement about the students it serves. - ✓ Summarize institutional admission policies and practices.
-Provide data on the most recently admitted class demonstrating that only qualified students are admitted. - ✓ Indicate where a description of the current student body can be found in the institution's catalog and website. - 18.
-Has students enrolled in and pursuing its principal educational programs at the time of the Commission's evaluation;
+- ✓ Provide the institution's statement about the students it serves. - ✓ Indicate when the statement was adopted and by what body. - ✓ Summarize institutional admission policies and practices.
+Provide data on the most recently admitted class demonstrating that only qualified students are admitted. - ✓ Indicate where a description of the current student body can be found in the institution's catalog and website (specific page number and URL). - 8. has students enrolled in and pursuing its principal educational programs at the time of the Commission's evaluation: